ChthonVII/guildwarslinuxinstallguide/README.md

 If you have wine >= 10.2, you may use the "new wow64 mode" to run 32-bit Windows programs inside 64-bit Linux processes.
 In this case, you do not need any 32-bit Linux system libraries.
 To use the "new wow64 mode," you must set the environment variable `WINEARCH=wow64` each time you invoke wine.

-## Part 3: Choosing a Wine Version
+## Part 3: Choosing a Wine Fork

 Many forks of wine exist, giving you many options you could use to run Guild Wars.
 This section will help you choose.

-#### Recommended, Official Wine Staging:
+#### Recommended, Depends on Kernel:

+Recent developments make it impossible to offer a good one-size-fits-all recommendation.
+For the time being, the recommended wine fork depends on your kernel:

-This guide presently recommends `wine-staging` from the official repo at WineHQ.
-This is simple to set up, and offers performance on par with any other option, after setting up DXVK (see Part 6) and ESYNC (see Part 7).
+- **If you are using your distro's stock kernel, and your kernel version is >=6.14,** then the recommendation is `wine` (or `wine-devel` or `wine-staging`) from the official repo at WineHQ.
+This is simple to set up, and offers performance on par with any other option, after setting up DXVK (see Part 6) and NTSYNC (see Part 7).
+Eventually, distros with older kernels will catch up and this recommendation will apply to everyone.

-To install Wine and its dependencies, follow [the instructions at WineHQ](https://wiki.winehq.org/Download).
-If you choose to use a different version of wine that comes as unpackaged binaries, install this anyway to get the dependencies.

-`wine-staging` is specifically recommended (as opposed to `wine-stable` or `wine-devel`) because it supports ESYNC.
-(See Part 7.)

-This recommendation may change in the relatively near future when NTSYNC becomes available.
-It is expected that that NTSYNC will eventually find its way into all three wine branches (stable, devel, and staging), and that ESYNC will be removed.
-There may be a transitional period where a TkG build may be recommended to retain access to ESYNC/FSYNC if you don't have a new enough kernel for NTSYNC.
-(See Part 7.)

-**Note:** TexMod/uMod/gMod are broken due to a regression in wine-staging v10.15.
-For the time being, stay on wine-staging v10.14, or install wine-staging v10.14 in parallel.
+- **If you are using a backports/custom kernel, and your kernel version is >=6.14,** then the recommendation is a TkG or other custom wine build with NTSYNC support, such as Kron4ek's `wine-{version}-staging-tkg-amd64-wow64` [builds](https://github.com/Kron4ek/Wine-Builds/releases).
+A big set of users to whom this applies is Debian Trixie (stable) with a backported kernel.
+See below for how to set up unpackaged wine.

+- **If your kernel version is <6.14,** then the recommendation is a TkG or other custom wine build that still has ESYNC or FSYNC support.
+Starting from wine v10.17, Kron4ek plans to release separate FSYNC [builds](https://github.com/Kron4ek/Wine-Builds/releases), which should be perfect for people stuck on old kernels.
+Until then, you will have to use a slightly outdated version of wine to get ESYNC or FSYNC support.
+See below for how to set up unpackaged wine.

 #### Other Options:

 - "Distro" wine.
 Wine packaged by your Linux distribution.
 This is almost always an outdated version of official wine.
 There's pretty much no reason to ever use this.
 Reconfigure your package manager to use the official repo for wine.
 - "TkG" wine.
 A custom build of wine that usually has the "staging" patches, plus a few other popular patches.
 For example, [Kron4ek's TkG builds](https://github.com/Kron4ek/Wine-Builds).
-The main selling point over official `wine-staging` is FSYNC.
+The main selling point over official `wine-staging` is NTSYNC on distros where the official `wine-staging` doesn't support it (e.g., Debian Trixie with backports kernel), or still being able to use ESYNC/FSYNC with old kernels.
 (See Part 7.)
 - Proton, inside Steam.
 A version of wine made by Valve for Steam featuring gaming/performance modifications.
 It is possible to add Guild Wars to Steam as a "non-Steam game."
 This is not recommended because Steam makes it difficult to run uMod and Toolbox in the same wine prefix, and very painful to install DirectSong.
 (See Part 16.)
 - Proton, outside Steam.
 It is possible to run Proton, or wine with Proton-like modifications, outside of Steam.
 In the past, this was recommended for maximum performance.
 However, Proton outside Steam is no longer recommended due to a showstopping Guild Wars bug, and also because it's very painful to install DirectSong.
-In the past year or so, the universe of "Proton without Steam" has mostly condensed into [umu](https://github.com/Open-Wine-Components).
+Recently, the universe of "Proton without Steam" has mostly condensed into [umu](https://github.com/Open-Wine-Components).
 Unfortunately, when running under umu, Guild Wars incorrectly detects that it's running under Steam, attempts to initialize the Steam API, then crashes when SteamAPI_Init() fails.
 This leaves few working options for "Proton outside Steam": You can use the outdated [last build of Wine-GE](https://github.com/GloriousEggroll/wine-ge-custom/releases/tag/GE-Proton8-26) from 2/2024, or [Kron4ek's Proton builds](https://github.com/Kron4ek/Wine-Builds) which do *not* use the Steam Runtime.

+#### Versions to Avoid

+- TexMod/uMod/gMod are broken due to a regression in wine-staging v10.15.
+It's fixed in v10.16.
+Avoid staging-v10.15.
+- WineHQ's Debian packages of v10.16 were accidentally built without NTSYNC support, contrary to their release notes.
+Presumably a hotfix release is coming.
+(Note however that the Debian *Trixie* packages will *never* have NTSYNC support because Trixie's stock kernel is only v6.12.)

+#### Installing Wine

+To install Wine and its dependencies, follow [the instructions at WineHQ](https://wiki.winehq.org/Download).
+Even if you choose to use a fork of wine that comes as unpackaged binaries, install this anyway to get the dependencies.

+To install an unpackaged wine build, install the dependencies (as per above), extract the binaries somewhere, and invoke wine with the environment variables explained below.

 It is possible to have more than one version of wine present on your system.
 By default, whichever version is installed as `/usr/bin/wine` is what will run when the `wine` command is invoked.
 Usually this will be "official" wine (or "distro" wine).
-Since that's the recommended version, **simply invoking `wine` yields the correct result for most people**.
-If you want to run a version of wine other than the one at `/usr/bin/wine`, you can do that via environment variables, like so:
+If you want to run a version of wine other than the one at `/usr/bin/wine` (for example, an unpackaged TkG build), you can do that via environment variables, like so:
 ```
 export WINEVERPATH={top-level-wine-directory}
 export WINELOADER={top-level-wine-directory}/bin/wine